AdamKruschwitz/AdamKruschwitz/README.md

 I'm currently enrolled in the UC Berkley full stack development code bootcamp, with an academic average of A+.
 I'm looking for remote work as a web developer.

-Currently, I'm working on a web game tentatively called "Block Paint", a movement puzzle where you roll around as a block and paint a grid to match a given image.
+I am currently working with a team on a new project called Teachback, a markdown tutorial platform geared towards demonstrating new tools for your team.

+Check out my portfolio [here](https://adamkruschwitz.github.io/Professional-Portfolio/)

 <!--
 **AdamKruschwitz/AdamKruschwitz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.